 When the Johnson family set out to find their perfect home, they didn’t expect that it would mean building one.
 Luckily, Minneapolis native Lea Johnson, knows a thing or two about crafting interiors.
 A project manager, consultant, and stylist by trade, Lea was able to draw on her passion for design (and her knack for thrifting) to create their urban farmhouse.
 Finding ourselves inspired by their cozy, idyllic abode, we caught up with Lea to chat about her design process and the challenges of building and styling a home from the ground up.

 How long have you been in your home and how did you find it?

-What are some of your favorite features of your home?
+What are some of your favorite features of the house?

 How would you describe your design aesthetic?

 My design aesthetic is hard for me to describe.
 I’m a huge thrifter.
 I will always try to thrift before buying something new.
 It’s funny because when the kids were little, I would take them thrifting and antique shopping every Saturday morning (we’d grab breakfast at a little café and go on an adventure).

 As they grew a little older, they hated it, but now that they’re in their early 20’s, I see them out thrifting for themselves and it makes my heart happy.
 I definitely mix styles, periods, and genres.
 I just fill our home with things that we love and find throughout our many thrifting adventures—our home reflects that for sure!

 You have some really incredible antique furniture.
 How long have you been collecting furniture and what do you look for in a vintage piece?

 I would love to say I have this eccentric relative who I’ve benefited from, but nope.
 The dining room cabinet is from a local shop.
 The owners travel to Denmark twice a year sourcing, and then containership back to the U.S. where they restore their vintage pieces.
 All of them are beautiful and certainly heirloom quality.
 The antique Persian rugs were sourced by a really good friend who has her own shop (www.shophenslin.com).